SaladinoBelisario/Software_Architecture/README.md

 for the use of the application.

 ## **Meet the -illities**

+The _"-illities"_ are a group of quality attributes that defines the applications capabilities, almost all those quality attributes of a name that ends with _illity_.

+Quality attribute is an attribute of the system that describes a specific capability that is not related to a specific functional requirement.
+If that sounds similar to no functional requirements, it's not a coincidence.
+Quality attributes are closely tied to non-functional requirements, and they describe what technical capability should be used in order to fulfill the non-functional requirement.

+### Scalability

+Scalability is the ability of the application to support **adding computing resources in order to support additional load without any interruption** to the applications' activity.

+### Manageability

+Manageability, the ability to manage the application.

+What does it mean?
+Simply put, it's **the ability to know what's going on with the application** at any given time and to take actions that will improve its walk.

+For example, a manageable application will constantly report its status to monitoring agents and let them know when errors occur, when there is an exceptionally high load, when the room is becoming dangerously high and so on.

+### Modularity

+Modularity is one of the more important quality attributes out there, making your application modules will really help you along the road.
+It will minimize the effort needed to maintain the application and make it much more flexible for changes.

+So what exactly is the modular system?
+Simply speaking, a model, a system is a system that is built from small, **well-defined building blocks** that can be changed or replaced without affecting the whole system.

+### Extensibility

+Extensibility, insisting that implementing extensibility or an extensible system is a system that in its **functionality can be extended without modifying its existing code**.

+### Testability

+Testability is the attribute that defines **how easy it is to test the application**.

 ## **Component's architecture**

+When talking about software architecture, we actually talk about two levels of architecture.

+The first is the **components' architecture**.
+This is the architecture of the individual components and this is a topic of this section.
+The components' architecture deals with the various inner components of the code, the way they interact with each other and how to make it fast and easy to maintain.

+The second level is the **architecture of the whole system**, this kind of architecture deals with the bigger picture and make sure the system is scalable, reliable, fast and easy to maintain.

+In this section we'll discuss components' architecture.

+### Layers

+A good software component will always have layers.

+The layers in software component represent a horizontal functionality of the code in the layers.

+Now what does it mean?
+Traditionally, social components perform three basic actions:

+* One, expose the sort of functionality through some kind of interface.
+This is usually done via API or user interface, depending on the type of the application.

+* Two, execute logic or the data that is received from the user.
+Again, they are API or user interface.
+This logic often includes validation, processing, additional calculation's enrichment and more.

+* And three, save the data into the data store and retrieve data from the data store.

+Now these reactions are usually represented as layers when every label has its own name in software components architecture.
+These labels are called **user interface or UI** if the component has a user interface or **service interface (SI)**, if the component exposes API, **business logic or BL** and **data access layer or DAL**.

+#### Purpose or Layers

+* Forces well-formed and focused code.
+* Ensures modular design

+In order to develop a good layered architecture there are some concepts that must be followed.

+* One, Code Flow, which means a layer can call only a layer that is directly benefit in the code.
+What this means is that, for example, the code in the SI layer can call only a code in the BL layer never occurred in the DAL layer.
+In addition, a code can never call a code in layer above it.
+For example, the DAL code will never call a code in the BL.

+* Second, Loose Coupling.
+A loosely coupled system is one:

+  1. In which components are weakly associated (have breakable relationship) with each other, and so, changes in one component least affect existence or performance of another component.
+  2. In which each of its components has, or makes use of, little or no knowledge of the definitions of other separate components.
+Subareas include the coupling of classes, interfaces, data, and services.

+### Interfaces

+Basically, an interface is a contract that declares the signatures of an implementation.
+The interface states that given a piece of code that should do a specific task, its methods will look in a specific way.

+There is a saying in the software architecture field that goes like this:

+**New is glue**, what it means is that whenever you see a new keyboard, you know there is a close to a strong coupling between those two classes. **And this is something you want to avoid**.

+### DI

+Dependency injection is defined in Wikipedia as a technique whereby one object supplies the dependencies of another object.

+### SOLID

+The SOLID, this acronym coined by Bob Martin in the year 2000, represents five code design principles that, when implemented, make the code easy to understand, Flexible and maintainable.

+SOLID stands for:

+* Single responsibility principle.
+Each class, module or even method should have one and only one responsibility, or in other words, a single, well-defined functionality in this functionality should be fully encapsulated within this class or module.

+* Open-closed Principle.
+States that a software entity should be open for extension, but closed for modification, what this means is that in order to change behavior of a software entity, for example, class, we would need to modify its code and then recompile and redeployed, but we will have means to extend its functionality without touching the code.

+* Liskov substitution principle.
+States that if _S_ is a subtype of _T_, objects of type _T_ may be replaced with objects of type _S_ without altering any of the desired properties of the program.

+* Interface segregation principle.
+This principle states that many client-specific interfaces are better than one general-purpose interface.

+* Dependency inversion principle.
+Is also known as dependency injection, you can see the definition in the previous section.

+### Naming conventions

+Naming conventions are a set of rules that define how do we name various code elements, such as classes, methods, variables, constant and more, the role of naming conventions is to make our code more readable and easy to understand.

+Note that naming conventions are not enforced by compilers and the code will work perfectly without using any convention.
+But a code without conventions will be messy and hard to work with.

+### Exception handling

+One of the most important aspects of a well written component is its exception handling.

+Best practices:

+* Only catch exception if you have something to do with it.
+(Logging does not count).
+  Examples:
+  * Rolling back a transaction.
+  * Retry.
+  * Wrap the exception.
+* Catch only specific exceptions.
+Example:
+  * SQLException instead of Exception
+* Use try-catch on the smallest code fragment possible.
+  * Locate the code fragments that may rise exceptions and use try-catch on them.

+### Logging

+No matter how simple the code is or how urgent is the system, never ignore the logging.

+A good system uses logging for two purposes:

+* One, to track errors.
+If there are any exceptions during the system's activity, the system will write to those exceptions to the log, complete with all the relevant details; full error messages, StackTraces, inner exceptions, user details and so on.

+* The second purpose is to gather data logs should not be used only for exceptions, but to collect and store operational data on the system.
+For example, using logging, you can find out which model is the most visited by users and which one is less popular.
+You can store performance data and find out which method performed poorly and which ones are blazingly fast.

 ## **Design patterns**
 ## **System Architecture**
 ## **External considerations**